Publications:

 Working Papers:

-More Than Just Carbon: The Socioeconomic Impact of Large-Scale Tree Planting [under review] (with Lorenzo Sileci)
+More Than Just Carbon: The Socioeconomic Impact of Large-Scale Tree Planting (with Lorenzo Sileci and Charles Palmer)

 Aid Against Trees?
 Evidence from a Community-Driven Development Program in the Philippines